irdin-pekaric/TAKEDOWN2026/README.md

 It holds the human-annotated samples behind the classifier validation reported in the paper (Section 3.2.2 and Appendix G).
 Each file is a sample of Telegram messages together with independent human labels, classifier predictions, or both, following the taxonomy and codebook defined in the paper's Appendix C.

+## Infrastructure Detection Tool — Keyword and TF-IDF + Logistic Regression Methods

+File `reproducible_infrastructure_labeling.ipynb` has the code for the tools tested and the final one utilized.

 ## Taxonomy inter-annotator agreement — Table 7

 | File | Contents |